IBMStreams/streamsx.monitoring/samples/com.ibm.streamsx.monitoring.sample.JobStatusMonitor/README.md

-## com.ibm.streamsx.monitoring.sample.JobStatusSource
+## com.ibm.streamsx.monitoring.sample.JobStatusMonitor

-This sample SPL application demonstrates the use of JobStatusSource operator to get the notification of PE status changes and added/removed jobs.
+This sample SPL application demonstrates the use of JobStatusMonitor operator to get the notification of PE status changes and added/removed jobs.

 Use